 - Connect to the FortiOS GUI or CLI and back up the configuration.
 See Configuration backups.

-- Restore the configuration on the FortiGate-VM instance that you deployed in step 2 as described in Configuration backups.
+- Restore the configuration on the FortiGate-VM instance that you deployed in step 2.
+As with the license, you can inject the configuration during initial bootup.
+Alternatively, you can restore the configuration in the FortiOS GUI as described in Configuration backups.

-- If you deployed an on-demand instance in step 2, register the license.
-To receive support for an on-demand license, you must register the license as described in Creating a support account.
+- If you deployed a PAYG instance in step 2, register the license.
+To receive support for a PAYG license, you must register the license as described in Creating a support account.